chektien/notes/immersification-space.md

 Let me know if we need a zoom call to clarify things.

-e
 ## additional
-1. We will brief anyone whouses the space on the conditionsjkk
+1. We will brief anyone who uses the space on the conditions.